intel-analytics/BigDL-2.x/docs/docs/ProgrammingGuide/orca-data.md

 * `path` is target save path.
 * `batchSize` batch size for each chunk in sequence file.

-And you can load pickle file to XShards if you use save_pickle() to save data.
+And you can load pickle file to SparkXShards if you use save_pickle() to save data.
 ```
 zoo.orca.data.XShards.load_pickle(path, minPartitions=None)
 ```